 Illicit trade in developing countries

-The impact of taxation and price policy measures on illicit cigarette trade in selected low and middle income countries
+Purpose: Study the impact of tax and price policy on illicit cigarette trade in selected low and middle income countries.

-The ETCP was chosen by the Cancer Research UK (CRUK) to lead a 30 month project starting in November 2016, to investigate the relationship between tobacco tax increases and the illicit trade in cigarettes in four low- and middle-income countries (LMICs).
+REEP (formerly the ETCP) was chosen by the Cancer Research UK (CRUK) to lead a 39 month project starting in November 2016, to investigate the relationship between tobacco tax increases and the illicit trade in cigarettes in four low- and middle-income countries (LMICs).

-The tobacco industry lobbies extensively against tax increases arguing that these drive up illicit trade in tobacco.
+The tobacco industry lobbies extensively against tax increases, arguing that these drive up illicit trade in tobacco.
 This makes providing empirical evidence on actual market responses to higher taxes imperative.
-If tax increases do not substantially change the magnitude and the nature of illicit tobacco trade, such taxes are an effective tool to lower smoking prevalence by lowering demand through higher prices leading to a major improvement in public health.
+If tax increases do not substantially change the magnitude and the nature of illicit tobacco trade, the industry arguments have little ground - and governments will meet their revenue targets.
+Empirical evidence shows that higher taxes improve public health, even in the presence of illicit trade market, by lowering demand through higher prices leading to lower smoking prevalence.

-We will identify four countries in which a tax increase is anticipated between 2017 and 2018 and work closely with in-country teams to capture data on the size of illicit cigarette market pre and post a tax increase.
-The methodology may vary by country but may include examining cigarette packs (discarded or from retail outlets/smokers), surveying tobacco users for self-reported pack features, comparing tax-paid sales with consumption estimated from surveys (gap analysis), or econometric modelling of cigarette demand through regression analysis.
-The analysis of the pre and post tax increase data will reveal the extent to which the tax increase has affected illicit trade.
+We identified four countries in which a tax increase was anticipated between 2017 and 2018, and worked closely with in-country teams to capture data on the size of illicit cigarette market pre and post a tax increase.
+The methodology varied by country to accommodate local conditions, but included examining cigarette packs (discarded or from retail outlets/smokers), surveying tobacco users for self-reported pack features, comparing tax-paid sales with consumption estimated from surveys (gap analysis), and econometric modelling of cigarette demand through regression analysis.
+The analysis of the pre- and post-tax increase data revealed the extent to which tax increases in the four countries affected illicit trade.